 They say if you hope to write a best-selling book you could spend your time looking up editors, researching how to get published and telling everyone about your book.
 Those are all things you can do and will need to do, for sure.
 But what is the one thing you have to do?
 Write the book.

-Don’t get caught up in the details, keep your priorities strait and do the most important things first.
+Don’t get caught up in the details, keep your priorities straight and do the most important things first.

 When it comes to your work and how you make money, Bill Gates says be committed and be passionate.
 If you have a passion for what you do, your success will appear so easy because you love what you are doing.
 Mark Zuckerberg loved what he was doing so much and believed in it so strongly that he turned down Yahoo!’s 1 billion dollar offer to buy Facebook from him in the early stages.